 "This is my Irish Setter puppy Ala at 6 weeks old.
 Her nickname is Ala B. Her likes are spending time with me, going places with me and playing with her friend Bama (an adult Irish Setter), pointing at things, walking up and down stairs, running and riding in the truck.
 Her dislike is being scolded.
 Her favorite things to eat are her food (Royal Canine), dog cookies from PetCo's treat bar, anything she can get in her mouth to chew on, rib bones to chew on for dogs and pig ear chewies.
 Her favorite toys are a stuffed squeaky cow toy, tennis balls, a squeaky stuffed horse and pretty much anything that she can get her mouth on!
 She is a sweetie!
 She is going to be a beautiful dog when she grows up!"

-Ala the Irish Setter puppy at 6 weeks old
+Ala the Irish Setter as a puppy at 6 weeks old sitting with the flowers

 "Ala the Irish Setter Puppy at 7 weeks old—in this pic she thinks she is a Coonhound!! ;-) So funny!
 She is changing every day!
 I think she is going to be a big girl!
 She weighed a little over 9 lbs. at 7 weeks!!
 It's like she is getting taller every day!
 Such a fun breed of dog!"